66Origin/node-necs/README.md

 # Tests

 Tests are available in the `test` folder.
-They are easy to read but boring, take a look you want to understand better how it works.
+They are easy to read but boring, take a look if you want to understand better how it works.